Construction Costs | DIN 276

 – Quantity calculation

-– Calculations for structural stability (structural planning).
+– Calculations on structural stability (structural planning).

 Cost Determination